-Dr Stephen Porges, author of “The Polyvagal Theory” (PVT), examines how different parts of the nervous system respond to stressful situations.
-The name refers to the vagus nerve (vagal meaning ‘wandering’) that runs from the neck down to the abdomen transmitting signals between our brain and various organs in the body.
+Dr Stephen W. Porges, author of “The Polyvagal Theory” (PVT), examines how different parts of the nervous system respond to stressful situations.
+The name makes reference to the vagus nerve (vagal meaning ‘wandering’) that runs from the neck down to the abdomen.
+It transmits signals between our brain and various organs in the body.

-The PVT hypothesises that by better understanding the functions of our vagus nerve we are able to understand why and how we respond to high levels of stress and how we can use this knowledge to regulate emotions.
+The PVT hypothesises that by better understanding the functions of our vagus nerve we are able to understand why and how we respond to high levels of stress.
+It teaches us to use this knowledge to regulate emotions.

 When applying the Polyvagal Theory, therapists can help their clients:

 - notice and appreciate the constant communication between the body and the brain

 - understand how trauma lives on in the body

 - gain insight how chronic stress can lead to extreme emotions or to total emotional shut down

 In essence, this approach works from the position that the body feels everything first through sensations.
 Then these get translated into emotions.
 The next phase of this process is when we form thoughts in order to make sense of our emotions.

 When not in stressful situations, in other words when our brain detects no threat, the nervous system is calm.
 Hence we feel safe to socially engage.
 Our emotions are stable, we are optimistic, we enjoy our daily lives unafraid, trusting and connected.